HyagoOliveira/PauseSystem/README.md

 Pause and resume AudioSource components is a very common feature.
 Thus, the [PauseAudioSource](/Runtime/Components/PauseAudioSource.cs) component was created to easily do that.

+### Pause/Resume other Components

+You can use [PauseBehaviours](/Runtime/Components/PauseBehaviours.cs) component to pause and resume other components serialized on the `behaviours` array.

 ## Installation

 ### Using the Package Registry Server